-As part of this work, the project team identified the need for a simple, yet effective information sheet that would enable nurses, and other health care workers coming into contact with women who may have endometriosis, to recognise the disease symptoms and support initial management of this condition.
+As part of this work, the project team identified the need for a simple, yet effective guide that would enable nurses, and other health care workers coming into contact with women who may have endometriosis, to recognise the disease symptoms and support initial management of this condition.

-This fact sheet (see appendix 1) provides guidance on how to recognise symptoms, sets out pathways of care and signposts useful online resources.
+What is Endometriosis? (publication code: 011 851, available at: rcn.org.uk/publications) provides guidance on how to recognise symptoms, sets out pathways of care and signposts useful online resources.
 It is hoped this resource will prove helpful to those nurses and other health care professionals who do not work directly within the field of women's health and will enable greater awareness of the disease.